Introduction

 The Bronze architecture is the most fundamental layer of the system of data management.
 It is the point at which raw data from different sources is processed and then stored in the original format.
 This layer stores any data received regardless of structure or quality.

-• Data Ingestion: Data is ingested by multiple sources, including APIs, databases, IoT devices, and streaming platforms.
-It can be semi-structured, structured, or unstructured.
+- Data Ingestion: Data is collected from various sources like APIs, databases, IoT devices, and streaming platforms.
+It can be in different forms—structured, semi-structured, or unstructured.

-• Storage: The data is saved in its original format, which preserves its integrity and ensures that data is not lost in ingestion.
+- Storage: The data is stored in its original format, which keeps it intact and prevents data loss during ingestion.

-• Schema Evolution: This layer can accommodate schema changes.
-These changes allow upgrades in the data structure over time without disruption.
+- Schema Evolution: This layer can handle changes in the data structure over time, allowing for updates without causing disruptions.

 Benefits of Bronze Architecture: